 The first important thing that all Android users with VPNs should know: most Android VPN apps do not include the kill switch functionality.
 A kill switch feature will automatically stop your connection in the case of VPN failure.
 If your VPN suddenly stops working, your continued connection will be unprotected, and potentially reveal your identity and browsing activity.

 A kill switch prevents this from happening by killing the connection when an error occurs with the VPN.
-While most Android VPN apps do not include a specific kill switch, the Android OS itself includes a kill switch-like feature called “Always On VPN”.
+While most Android VPN apps do not include a specific kill switch, the Android OS itself includes a kill switch-like feature called “Always-On VPN.”
 With this feature, you can configure your connection to cancel in case your VPN connection fails.
 This will allow your device to simulate a kill switch, and continue protecting your traffic in case your VPN stops working.

 Another important thing to keep in mind is that downloading the app through the play store will require a google account associated with your device.
-If this is a security concern for you, you may want to make a throwaway account in order to keep your registration private.
+If this is a security concern for you, you may want to make a throwaway account to keep your registration private.

 ProtonVPN for Android: pricing